Wardrobe Essentials: Why I cleared out my closet

 5. Pick classic styles and make sure the pieces fit you well.
 A lot of the time especially with fast fashion items don’t fit all that great, leaving you hating how they look on you resulting in its disposal

-In essence, I cleaned out my closet and left the essentials to combat fast fashion, make my choices better choices, and make it SO much easier to get dressed every day.
+In essence, I cleaned out my closet and left the wardrobe essentials to combat fast fashion, make my choices better choices, and make it SO much easier to get dressed every day.
 I know this isn’t the end of my declutter as it is definitely a process, and something that needs to be an implementation-evaluation learning curve.
 But I already love how empty my closet looks, and can visualize outfits already which was never a possibility before.

 I am SO inspired by bloggers like Caroline of Un-Fancy.com who kill the minimalist game and have the most amazing capsule wardrobe.
 Check out this post on her tips to decluttering, she even partnered in creating an app that helps you outfit plan!
 Total inspo.